3 Stages. 236km, 6,693km ascent

 Today’s ride is an homage to the 1974 Tour de France, which visited Plymouth for Stage 2, and in which Yorkshireman Barry Hoban won the seventh of his eight stages – a record eventually surpassed by Mark Cavendish, 35 years later in 2009.
 But the first rider to the Col du Tourmalet was Frenchman Jean-Pierre Danguillaume, closely followed by eternal second Raymond Poulidor.

-We’ll be taking the day at a more sedate pace, setting out from scenic Saint-Lary-Soulan for a short roll down the Neste valley, before swinging left and heading up the beautiful Col d’Aspin, a reliable Tour favourite.
-The views get increasingly dreamy as we ascend its 12km of switchbacks (the gradient is fairly steady, and averages 6.5%), and then we plunge down the other side towards Sainte-Marie-de-Campan, site of one of the Tour’s most enduring legends; Eugène Christophe famously repaired his fork here, at a local blacksmith’s shop, after crashing on the Tourmalet in 1913.
+We’ll be taking the day at a more sedate pace, starting the day with a lift to the top of the Col d’Aspin so our first cycling kilometres are teh descent down towards Sainte-Marie-de-Campan, site of one of the Tour’s most enduring legends; Eugène Christophe famously repaired his fork here, at a local blacksmith’s shop, after crashing on the Tourmalet in 1913.

 But we’re not going up there just yet.
 First, we get to enjoy a lovely leisurely roll down the valley, alongside the glittering Adour River.
 This section may look flat, but in reality, we’ll be losing elevation, meaning that it should feel relatively easy, giving us a chance to watch the scenery change as the landscape opens out, the sky gets bigger, and we move away from the high mountains.
 After passing through the elegant spa town of Bagnères-de-Bigorre, we encounter a 2km climb (around 4.5%) as we cross the watershed and roll through the foothills, passing verdant farmland and small stone villages as we go.